Why ISO 42001 matters

 Notable early adopters of ISO 42001 certification include:

-Industry reports indicate growing demand for ISO 42001 certification through 2025, driven by regulatory pressure and enterprise procurement requirements.
+Demand for ISO 42001 certification continues to grow through 2026 and beyond, driven by regulatory pressure and enterprise procurement requirements.
 The window for early-mover advantage is narrowing.